moondance-labs/tanssi-docs/learn/tanssi/external-security-providers/symbiotic.md

 When a veto-slashing event is triggered, the authorities designated as resolvers by the vault managers can accept or revert this action.

 !!! note
-    Slashing events can only be triggered by operators' misbehavings in the Tanssi network itself.
+    Slashing events can only be triggered by operators' misbehavings in the Tanssi Network itself.
 Tanssi appchains, even if faulty or malicious, run in a sandboxed environment and can not cause slashing.